 Because your DBA is a component of your local business license, your DBA will be renewed whenever you renew your license.

-How do I cancel my DBA in South Carolina?
+Can I cancel my South Carolina DBA?